aws-samples/aws-hybrid-storage-workshop/scenario-1/module-1/README.md

 Once you have connected to the Windows Instance via RDP, open the File Explorer and verify that there is a C: drive and a D: drive and that there are JPEG files in the D: drive.

+(Optionally) You can add your own unqiue file data to the d: volume by creating a text file or downloading images via firefox within the RDP session.

 ![scenario-1-module-1-Picture5](../../images/scenario-1-module-1-Picture5.png)

 You now have a Windows instance in eu-west-1 that contains a boot volume and a data volume.
 The secondary volume and it's data will be used as sample data for the other modules in this workshop.